Mini electric cars fill gap in China as official EVs sputter

 Beijing has made a dismal start toward its ambitious goal of putting of 500, 000 hybrids and electric vehicles (EVs) on China's roads by the end of 2015, rising to more than 5 million by 2020.
 Last year, a mere 8,159 were sold across the entire country, including those for government pilot programs for e-taxis and e-buses.

-Although heavily subsidized, the EVs the government promotes remain expensive.
+Although heavily subsidised, the EVs the government promotes remain expensive.
 Even after generous subsidies of 120,000 yuan, the price of the BYD e6 would be seven times Chen's salary.

 A dearth of charging stations and high battery prices have also contributed to the slow pace of high-performance EV sales.